altaired/katacoda-scenarios/scheduled-kubeless/step3.md

 When we see that the pod is running, we'll start exposing the deployment as a service.
 This is done by running:
 `kubectl expose deployment http-endpoint --port=80 --type=NodePort`{{execute}}

-The service will be of type *NodePort*, meaning that
+The service will be of type *NodePort*, meaning that...

+Before continuing, let's make sure everything is running by running:
+`kubectl get all`{{execute}} and checking that both the deployment and service is ready